How to Sign Document in Word

 1. Select Draw Tool: Click on the Draw tab.

-2. Choose a Pen: Select a pen or a highlighter from the options available.
+2. Choose a Pen: Select a pen or a highlighter from the available options.

-3. Draw Your Signature: Use your stylus or touch screen to write your signature directly onto the document.
+3. Draw Your Signature: Use your stylus or touchscreen to write your signature directly on the document.

-4. Adjust as Needed: If necessary, resize or reposition your signature.
+4. Adjust as Needed: Resize or move your signature if necessary.

 Method 3: Creating a Digital Signature Line